- What We Do

 An access area of 500mm by 350mm is required to insert the drum for Brawoliner® inversion pipe relining.
 Only one access point is required as opposed to two access points for the drag-in method.

-No, there no reduction in flow as a result of pipe relining.
+There no reduction in flow as a result of pipe relining.
 In fact flow will actually increase because inversion pipe relining achieves a relatively equal wall thickness of the complete length and radius creating a smooth lining on the inside of the pipe in effect creating a ‘slippery dip’ for waste.

 The Brawoliner® relining system uses a combination of a strong, seamless liner woven with environmentally friendly fibres and epoxy resin which is non carcinogenic.